antoniomercado/dockered-elk/README.md

 have system logs on every node in your network, its another to be able to see real-time data about their state.
 The Filebeat plugin support bundled with this stack defaults with TLS encryption and self signed certificates for "localhost" support.
 The Kibana endpoint can be accessed by visiting `https://localhost` if you are deploying this locally.
-Logs can be shipped using Log courier to "localhost:8444".
+Logs can be shipped using the Filebeat plugin to "localhost:8444".

 # Versions